 Chanakya IAS Academy

-Chanakya IAS Academy has been offering educational services to students preparing for the Civil Services Exam for the last 20 years.
+Chanakya IAS Academy has been offering educational services to students preparing for the Civil Services Exam since 1992.
 The Academy imparts comprehensive training-cum-guidance program which covers all the stages of civil services Exam - Preliminary Exam (the objective type screening test) and Interview.
 The Academy was established with the aim to provide a complete solution to the students preparing for this exam.
 The focus is on providing holistic education not only covering the prescribed syllabus but also enabling the students to face other challenges of life with equal ease.

 The results of the past 6 years stand a testimony to Chanakya's excellent performance in guiding students in the civil services exam.
 In 2001, 94 of Chanakya's students were selected.
 In 2002, the number of selections went up to 103.
-The success rate has rapidly accelerated with 113 selections in 2003, 125 in 2004, 131 in 2005 and 135 in 2006, 167 in 2007, 178 in 2008 and 226 in 2009.
+The success rate has rapidly accelerated with 113 selections in 2003, 125 in 2004, 131 in 2005, 135 in 2006, 167 in 2007, 178 in 2008, 226 in 2009 and 298 in 2012.
 Not only this, hundreds of Chanakya's students have successfully entered various state / provincial civil services with the help of the training-cum-guidance program at the Academy.
 (It is worth mentioning that the syllabi prescribed by most of the state civil services commissions are in sync with the syllabus for the central civil services exam).
 Many of the candidates who have joined the state civil services have an opportunity to get promoted to the elite services like IAS & IPS.

-The Academy imparts its class room training through five of its study centers, two in Delhi and one each in Ahmedabad, Ranchi and Jaipur.
+The Academy imparts its class room training through its 11 study centres: two in Delhi, one each in Jaipur, Ranchi, Ahmadabad, Hazaribaug, Patna, Guwahati, Gudgaon, Chandigarh & Pune.
 The air-conditioned class-rooms, library-cum-reading-room, cultural & co-curricular activities, study tours, in house magazine and other such facilities offered by the Academy make it an institution in the true sense of the word.

 In addition to imparting knowledge of the concerned subjects, Chanakya IAS Academy lays great emphasis on leadership development, ethics and social responsibility, and mind-power development so as to ensure that our tomorrows bureaucrats do not suffer from moral and ethical bankruptcy.
 Therefore, built in the curriculum is the program with a Midas touch - A. K. Mishra’s Art of Success.
 As a result every student learns to not merely tread on the beaten path but to reinvent themselves and explore newer routes not to attain the fixed targets merely, but to set newer ones.